Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 So it's February 11th, nearly two weeks ago, live in Cairo.

-Egyptian President Hazni Mubarak has stepped down from power.
+Egyptian President Hosni Mubarak has stepped down from power.

-Senior International Correspondent Nick Robertson and a man identified as Ahmed have this exchange about the Egyptian anti-government protests.
+Senior international correspondent Nick Robertson and a man identified as Ahmed have this exchange about the Egyptian anti-government protests and President Obama.

 What would your message be for President Obama?

-And the people seeks for our feed on and democracy.
+He searches for his own burden and the Egyptian people seeks for our freedom and democracy.

 Looks at everything through that prism.